iamsalaheldin/Test-Genius/README.md

-# Test Genius
+# Test Agent

 ## Project Idea
-Test Genius is an innovative tool designed to simplify and enhance the software testing process.
+Test Agent is an innovative tool designed to simplify and enhance the software testing process.
 By leveraging advanced AI models, it generates comprehensive test cases based on user-provided specifications.
 The tool also supports exporting test cases in CSV format, making it easy to integrate with other tools.
-Test Genius aims to save time and improve the accuracy of test case generation, making it an essential tool for developers and QA teams.
+Test Agent aims to save time and improve the accuracy of test case generation, making it an essential tool for developers and QA teams.

 ## Technologies Used
 - **Frontend**: React, TypeScript, Tailwind CSS